_edited.png)

 How We Measure Progress

-At Success Ally, we focus on three core operating system metrics that show whether decisions are being made, managers are executing, and employee feedback becomes action.
+At Success Ally, we measure progress through three operator-grade metrics that reveal whether decisions are moving, managers are executing, and feedback is turning into action.

 Metrics are how we keep strategy honest.